-- 1 semester of social science from any of the following areas: Sociology, Anthropology, Economics, Political Science, Urban Studies, Geography, or other Psychology courses (Note: PSYC-101 is required to take PSYC 230 and PSYC 251)
+- 1 Semester of Social Science from any of the following areas: Sociology, Anthropology, Economics, Political Science, Urban Studies, or other Psychology courses (Note: PSYC-101 is required to take PSYC 230 and PSYC 251)

 - Medical Terminology.
 Most Wittenberg students complete this requirement via an independent study.
 Washington University recommends Medical Terminology, a Programmed Text by Smith et al. From Delmar Thomson Learning (1-800-347-7707)